gavingolden/anagram-api/README.md

 sorting the word to find the bucket `key` for constant time lookups.

 Anagram results are returned in sorted order.
 Buckets are `SortedSet`s so that sorting only occurs when a bucket is modified, not for each search API call.

+##### Thread Safety
+* The application is thread-safe.
+Access to the data store is only synchronized when creating new buckets to avoid overwriting a new bucket when simultaneous requests attempt to create a new one for the same `key`

 ### API